netscaler/netscaler-k8s-ingress-controller/docs/canary-deployment-with-azure-pipelines.md

 - Applying the canary rules based on the HTTP request header
 - Applying the canary rules based on the HTTP header value

-For more information, see the [Simplified canary deployment using Ingress annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/canary/canary/#simplified-canary-deployment-using-ingress-annotations)
+For more information, see [simplified canary deployment using Ingress annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/canary/canary/#simplified-canary-deployment-using-ingress-annotations)

 ### Canary deployment using Citrix ADC VPX with Azure pipelines